Promoting Academically Successful Students (PASS)

 About PASS

-- Advocacy and Mentoring: Guidance from advocates and peer mentors
+• Advocacy and Mentoring: Guidance from staff and peer mentors

-- Career Exploration: Opportunities to explore different career paths
+• Career Exploration: Opportunities to explore career paths

 Be Part of PASS

-PASS is designed for students of color at SCSU on academic warning or probation with a cumulative GPA below 2.0.
+PASS is designed for SCSU students on academic warning or probation with a cumulative GPA below 2.0.
 Each semester, the PASS Program Coordinator reaches out directly to eligible scholars to invite them.
-Students are encouraged to select PASS as part of their SAP agreement during AIM appointments with CASAS advisors.
+Students are encouraged to select PASS as part of their SAP agreement during AIM appointments with advisors.
 With 50 slots per semester (serving up to 100 students per year), space is limited and participation is not guaranteed once full.
 Early engagement is encouraged.

 Our Peer Mentors are current SCSU students chosen for their leadership, strong academics, and passion for helping fellow PASS scholars succeed.
 They provide personalized guidance, build community, and connect students to campus resources, social-emotional programs, and career opportunities.
 This is a paid position with a minimum one-year commitment and offers great leadership experience.